LaunchCodeEducation/java-web-development/src/chapters/sql-part2/relationships.rst

 makes it much simpler to perform updates, since changes can be applied once rather than over multiple tables.

-For example, a school might keep track of their class offerings by creating a ``courses`` table.
-This would include information such as course ID, title, duration, a short description, and number of credits.
-All of these items define a course.
+For example, a school might keep track of their course offerings by creating a ``courses`` table.
+This would include information such as an ID number, title, duration, a short description, and number of credits.
+All of these items define a course---Chemistry, for example.

-Every course has an assigned teacher as well as a student roster, which also seem like good things to add to the ``courses`` table.
-However, a list of student names does NOT define a particular class.
-Since student placement in a class is temporary, the roster data needs to be kept in a separate location.
+Every course has an assigned teacher as well as a student roster, and these may also seem like good things to add to the ``courses`` table.
+However, a list of student names does NOT define "Chemistry".
+Since student placement in a course is temporary, the roster data needs to be kept in a separate location.
-Similarly, multiple people could teach the same course (e.g. "Chemistry"), so the name of specific instructors should be kept out of the ``courses`` table.
+Similarly, multiple teachers could run the same course.
+Since there could be two Chemistry classes that take place during 1st period, the names of specific instructors should be kept out of the ``courses`` table.

 A separate ``teachers`` table would include information like ID, name, email, and hire date---everything the school needs to define an instructor.
 Data such